sidiandi/ttaudio/README.md

-# tta - TipToi Audio
+# ttaudio - TipToi Audio

-tta converts a collection of *.mp3 or *.ogg audio files into a single *.gme file to play  on the [Ravensburger TipToi](https://www.ravensburger.de/shop/tiptoi/index.html) pen.
+ttaudio converts a collection of *.mp3 or *.ogg audio files into a single *.gme file to play on the [Ravensburger TipToi](https://www.ravensburger.de/shop/tiptoi/index.html) pen.

 ## Workflow
 * Attach the TipToi stick to the USB port of your computer